4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

     Positivo;Negativo;Cero

-You do not have to specify all three parts of the format.
+No es necesario especificar las tres partes del formato.
 If you use just one part, 4D uses it for all numbers, placing a minus sign in front of negative numbers.

 If you use two parts, 4D uses the first part for positive numbers and zero and the second part for negative numbers.
 If you use three parts, the first is for positive numbers, the second for negative numbers, and the third for zero.
 > The third part (zero) is not interpreted and does not accept replacement characters.
 Si introduce `###;###;#`, el valor cero se mostrará "#".
 In other words, what you actually enter is what will be displayed for the zero value.